 Katie’s Rheumatologist has now completely withdrawn her need for Methotrexate after having inflammatory arthritis /Ankylosing Spondylitis for 11 years.
 Right after this interview was recorded, Katie’s Dr approved the final MTX tablet removal.
-In this video you’ll learn how Katie was following an exclusively RA drug path for the majority of her past 11 years – only in the past 18 months has created a dietary focus, and the impact has been phenomenal!
+In this episode you’ll learn how Katie was following an exclusively RA drug path for the majority of her past 11 years – only in the past 18 months has created a dietary focus, and the impact has been phenomenal!

 Clint: Thanks for joining us today on the Paddison Podcast.
 We’ve got Katie on this episode, how are you, Katie?